Sub-Saharan Africa

 Markets

-In order to catalyse the scaling of agroecology and advance the transformation of the food system, this programme wants to increase the availability of suitable capital and build an enabling environment for agroecological enterprises in Sub-Saharan Africa.
+To catalyse the scaling of agroecology and advance the transformation of food systems, the iABC programme aims to increase the availability of suitable capital and build an enabling environment for agroecological enterprises in East Africa.

 Knowledge, Politics